-Each year the parents and pupils at St. Margaret’s are exceptionally generous in their support for a myriad of charities, which include Red Nose Day, Sports Relief and many others.
+Each year the parents and pupils at St. Margaret’s are exceptionally generous in their support for a myriad of charities, which include Red Nose Day, Sport Relief and many others.

-In November 2017, following a very closely contested school wide vote, Little Havens Hospice was chosen as our charity of the year.
+In 2018, inspired by the powerful message from Sir David Attenborough’s wonderful ‘Blue Planet’ programme, the children voted for ‘Rivercare and Beachcare‘.
+In 2017, following a very closely contested school wide vote, Little Havens Hospice was chosen as our Charity of the Year.

-The Christmas appeal in 2016 allowed us to sponsor Tigust and Yohanas through Ethiopia Hope and we raised sufficient funds again this year through staff donations to ensure their education continues for 2019.
+The Christmas appeal in 2016 allowed us to sponsor Tigust and Yohanas through Ethiopia Hope and we raised sufficient funds again this year through staff donations to ensure their education continued for 2019.

 St Clare Hospice is another organisation that has been supported recently as it has been providing excellent care and invaluable support to one of our families.
 Ava and Orla to set up a stall allowing pupils the opportunity (if they wished) to purchase (for a suggested donation of £1.50) the St Clare Flumpets (to hang from their rucksacks) and St Clare Christmas Tree Badges (to wear on their blazers in the run up to Christmas) and wristbands.